Looking for the best luxury sheets?

 Check that the sheets are certified by the Global Organic Textile Standard(GOTS).
 It is the most trusted organic certification for textiles.

 Another certification to look for is Fair Trade.
-Fair trade certified bed sheets are produce in an ethical way, with proper protections and right for all workers involved in the production process.
+Fair trade certified bed sheets are produced in an ethical way, with proper protections and rights for all workers involved in the production process.

 Don’t let manufacturers hype you with crazy thread count numbers like 1,000-thread count sheets.

 Generally, the higher the thread count the softer the sheets will be.
 But beyond a 500 thread count, you really won’t feel a change in softness.
 If anything, going above a 500 thread count can make a sheet too heavy and hot.

 High thread count figures are also a common technique used to sell lower quality sheets.

 On the lower end, don’t get anything with a 100 thread count.
 It’ll feel too light and will likely not last long.
 In fact, for luxury sheets, don’t go below 200.

 Buy sheets that correspond to the size of your mattress.
 If you have a split King or Cal King, look specifically for split luxury sheets to accommodate your mattress.

 Also, check the depth of mattresses the sheets can fit.
 Most luxury mattresses can fit mattresses up to 15” or 16” thick, which covers most mattresses, including pillow top and extra-thick mattresses.

 Breathability and Moisture-Wicking